prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_2.en.md

 But she wanted some one that she respected with her.

-It had begun very simply.
+Everything became very easy and simple.

 She liked what he wrote and she had always envied the life he led.